-Should the applicant prepare board memoranda setting out its procedures, systems and controls to enable it to comply with its obligations on an ongoing basis, we would expect to see evidence that the content of this document these documents has been reviewed, considered and challenged (where appropriate) by the sponsor.
-In our view, placing reliance solely on a review of board memoranda without an appropriate degree of enquiry as illustrated above, is unlikely to be sufficient evidence to demonstrate that a sponsor has performed due and careful enquiry for the purpose of $\underline{\mathsf{UKLR}} \, 8.4.2R(3) \, 24.43.2R(4)$.
+Should the applicant prepare board memoranda setting out its procedures, systems and controls to enable it to comply with its obligations on an ongoing basis, we would expect to see evidence that the content of this document has been reviewed and challenged by the sponsor.
+In our view, placing reliance solely on a review of board memoranda without an appropriate degree of enquiry as illustrated above, is unlikely to be sufficient evidence to demonstrate that a sponsor has performed due and careful enquiry for the purpose of LR 8.4.2R(3).